Adoration of the Shepherds: In art

 The scene is very commonly combined with the Adoration of the Magi, which makes for a balanced composition, as the two groups often occupy opposite sides of the image space around the central figures, and represent the theological interpretation of the episode where the two groups – Jewish and gentile – represented the peoples of the world between them.
-This combination is first found in the 6th century Monza ampullae made in Byzantine Palaestina Prima.
+This combination is first found in the 6th-century Monza ampullae made in Byzantine Palaestina Prima.

-In Renaissance art, drawing on classical stories of Orpheus, the shepherds are sometimes depicted with musical instruments.
-A charming but atypical miniature in the La Flora Hours in Naples shows the shepherds playing to the Infant Jesus, as a delighted Virgin Mary stands to one side.
+The depiction of the Adoration of the Shepherds as a subject distinct from that of the Magi began to appear in the western Christian world in around the 15th century.
+The shepherds are sometimes shown presenting simpler gifts to Jesus than those of the Magi, such as lambs.
+In Italian Renaissance painting, drawing on classical stories of Orpheus, the shepherds are sometimes depicted with musical instruments.
+Alternatively, it has been argued that this motif derives from a custom of playing the pipes before images of the Virgin and Child at Christmas in parts of Italy.
+A charming but atypical miniature in the La Flora Hours in Naples shows the shepherds playing to the Christ Child, as a delighted Virgin Mary stands to one side.
+It became a common theme in altarpieces as well as other art forms.

-Many artists have depicted the Adoration of the Shepherds.
+Many artists have depicted the subject.
 Famous examples include: